Hanuman idol vandalised in city temple; 1 booked | Law-Order

 Hanuman idol vandalised in city temple; 1 booked

-A person has been booked for allegedly vandalising a deitys idol at a small temple in Northwest Delhis Mahendra Park area, police said on Sunday.The locals accessed a video which showed a man with a rod near the temple where the idol of Hanuman was damaged.
+A person has been booked for allegedly vandalising a deitys idol at a small temple in Northwest Delhis Mahendra Park area, police said.The locals accessed a video which showed a man with a rod near the temple where the idol of Hanuman was damaged.

 - Country: